int128/goxzst/README.md

 ### Archive

-You can add extra files to the zip by `-i` option:
+You can add extra files to the archive file by `-i` option:

 ```sh
 goxzst -o hello -i "LICENSE README.md"